SETI Reseach & Community Development Institute

 Science News Online

-Another look at "WOW"
+Another look at the "WOW" Signal

 Welcome to The S.E.T.I Research & Community Development Institute Limited web Site.
 It is our intention to keep you informed on the happenings and ongoing work of the Amateur SETI movement in Australia.
 We are a non-government, non-profit organisation that has as it's members, some of the brightest minds in the world of science.
 We exist due to the generous assistance of our sponsors and friends.
 Some of these organizations and individuals are listed below and we are grateful for their contributions to our cause.